 Stay interviews are structured in such a way that they focus on the things that the company has actually gotten right.

-The manager can ask questions like ‘What is it that you like the most about working here?’ or ‘What made you stay with the company for such a long time?’
+The manager can ask questions like ‘What is it that you like the most about working here?’ or ‘What made you stay with the company for such a long time?

 What this does is give the managers an idea of the things the company is doing right.
 These factors can then be given even more emphasis, leading to a positive and healthy work environment.

 If there is one thing the employees love more than good compensation, it is the ability to maintain their work-life balance.
-Since the start of the pandemic, more employees have realized the importance of work-life balance.

-If your employees have the ability to work productively and meet their assigned targets by working from their homes, then it would be best to give them that opportunity.
-And if your work structure does not allow complete remote work, you could try and consider offering hybrid working conditions where employees have to visit the office just twice or thrice a week.
+If your work structure does not allow complete remote work, you could try and consider offering hybrid working conditions where employees have to visit the office just twice or thrice a week.

 Flexible working hours and hybrid work settings can be a big factor when it comes to engaging employees and reducing employee turnover rates.

 No employee in their right mind would leave an organization that invests so much time and energy in their professional development and upskilling.
 One of the main reasons for employee disengagement and eventual attrition is the perception that the organization does not prioritize their personal and professional development.
-Make sure you don't make the same mistake.

-Identify employees with the potential to learn and grow.
-Conduct one-on-one sessions with them and ask them about the kind of future they see with the company.
 Help them come up with a roadmap for their career in the company and potential areas where they can upskill tier abilities.
-All of these efforts you make as a manager make sure that your employees never leave your company.
+All of these efforts that you and your company's managers make, ensures that your employees seldom think of leaving your company.

 Globalization has transformed the way companies operate, bringing together individuals from diverse cultures and backgrounds within organizations.